Impact of propagation effects on the spectro-temporal properties of Fast Radio Bursts: Propagation effects and the Sub-Burst Slope Law

-where $a= 4.148\,806\,4239(11)\;\textrm{GHz}^2\,\textrm{cm}^3\,\textrm{pc}^{-1}\,\textrm{ms}$ \citep{Kulkarni2020} and $\nu_{\textrm{ref}}$ is a reference frequency, typically set to the highest frequency present in a dynamic spectrum or to infinity.
-For most observed FRBs, the error in DM is usually believed to be on the order of $1\%$ of the reported DM value.
-For example, FRB 20191221A reported in \citet{CHIME2022_Andersen} has a DM of 368 \pcm with an uncertainty of $\sim 6$ \pcm.
-Different studies provide different DM values for the same source, influenced by the timing of observation, the instrumentation used, the specific de-dispersion pipeline employed, and the metric optimized to select the DM (e.g., based on the signal-to-noise ratio (S/N) or the structure of the burst). \citet{Chamma2021, Chamma2023} and \citet{Brown2024} determine the DM for FRB sources by identifying the value that best fits the sub-burst slope law.
-Most representative DMs calculated through this approach are consistent with those published in other studies.
-Nevertheless, discrepancies arise for some sources.
-For example, the reported DM for FRB 20180301A in \citet{Price2019} is $522\pm5$ \pcm. \citet{Brown2024} found that some sub-bursts were over-corrected at this value, resulting in non-physical positive slopes, according to the TRDM.
-They found the representative DM to be 515.4 \pcm, resulting in a variance of $\sim7$ \pcm.
-These inconsistencies highlight the ambiguities encountered while ascertaining the DM of the bursts, leading to residual dispersion in samples prepared for analysis.
+Low signal-to-noise ratio (S/N) and insufficient time resolution make it harder to decouple the intrinsic sub-burst spectra from the propagation effects, leading to imprecise measurements of scattering timescales and DM.
+As $\tau_\mathrm{sc}$ depends on stochastic electron density fluctuations along the line-of-sight, it can vary between bursts for the same repeater \citep{Ocker_2022}.
+Statistical DM uncertainties are often quoted at the $\lesssim 1\%$-level of the reported DM value.
+For instance, FRB 20191221A has a DM of 368~\pcm~with an uncertainty of $\sigma_\mathrm{DM} \simeq 6$~\pcm~\citep{CHIME2022_Andersen}.
+Yet, the published DM values for a single source can differ because they depend upon the timing of observation, the instrumentation used, the specific de-dispersion pipeline employed, and the metric optimized to select the DM (e.g., based on the S/N or the structure of the burst). \citet{Chamma2021, Chamma2023} and \citet{Brown2024} determine the DM for FRB sources by identifying the value that best fits the sub-burst slope law.
+While most representative DMs calculated through this approach are typically consistent with cataloged values, there are some outliers.
+For example, the reported DM for FRB 20180301A in \citet{Price2019} is $522\pm5$~\pcm. \citet{Brown2024} found that some sub-bursts were over-corrected at this value, resulting in non-physical positive slopes, according to the TRDM.
+They found the representative DM to be 515.4~\pcm, resulting in a discrepancy of $\sim7$~\pcm.
+Such incongruities in estimating DM and scattering timescales introduce frequency-dependent distortions in the dynamic spectrum across the observing band and can bias the measurements of spectro-temporal properties of FRBs.